LOCARD: An Agentic Framework for Blockchain Forensics: Conclusion

 \section{Conclusion}

 This work introduces Agentic Blockchain Forensics (ABF), to our knowledge the first paradigm that frames blockchain investigation as an agentic, evidence-driven process rather than a static tracing pipeline.
-We instantiate this paradigm through LOCARD, a tri-core framework with structured belief tracking designed to better capture the rigor and procedural constraints of forensic reasoning.
+We instantiate this paradigm through LOCARD, a tri-core framework with structured belief state designed to capture the rigor and balance the exploration-exploitation tension of forensic investigation.

 Across benchmark tracing tasks and a real-world laundering case study, LOCARD shows that an agentic system can faithfully execute forensic heuristics over complex cross-chain evidence.
 We hope this work serves as an initial foundation for future research on ABF in blockchain and beyond.